 If you can’t do familiar faces, any human faces will do.
 Following that, they like strong, basic geometric shapes and patterns.
 Lacking that, you can use art cards for baby, which happen to fit perfectly in the mobile.
 Colors are a challenge, so if you want to make sure this is fun and not frustrating, start with basic black and white illustrations.

 Back in 2001(ish) I had the good fortune to catch a Julian Opie exhibition.
 Years later, after reading a billion vision-development studies (I’m too lazy to cite references, Wikipedia will have to do), his early paintings came to mind – they fit all the criteria of flat, 2D, simple portraits with minimal color, strong contrast, periphery detail, and that magical combination of eyes/mouth/hair that neurotypical minds are drawn to.

 If you’re a terrible illustrator, like I am, you can design your own Opie-inspired print following this 2-part youtube tutorial.
 Since I have experience with Adobe Illustrator, I did something similar, and it took me about 2-3 hours per portrait.
-Or if you aren’t on bed-rest like I was, and you have a life, you can contact me and I’ll make one for you (design commissions start at $56/portrait).
+Or if you aren’t on bed-rest like I was, and you have a life, you can probably just draw some stick figure faces.

 Movement & Perspective

 Infants have an easier time tracking a slowly moving object than one standing completely still.

 Start with a cheap Kikkerland wire mobile.
 It’s easy to swap out items later on, plus it’s lightweight enough that I could move it around the house to our various baby-stations throughout the day.
 A little nudge or a light breeze helps it sway gently.